Slackadays/Clipboard/documentation/manpages/man.md

 ### **CLIPBOARD_NOAUDIO**

-Set this to anything to disable audio coming from CB.
+Set this to "true" or "1" to disable audio coming from CB.

 ### **CLIPBOARD_NOGUI**